reab5555/Entity-Reputation-Profiler/README.md

   <img src="assets/iphone-15-pro-max_twitter_fetch - Emotions.png" alt="Alt text for image1" width="900"/>
 </p>

-In this graph, we see the plotting of four different emotions (anticipation, curiosity, anger, and happiness).
+In this graph, we see the plotting of four different emotions (anticipation, curiosity, anger, and happiness). emotions are rated from 0 to 100.
 A notable peak in 'anticipation' is observed around the date labeled as iPhone 15 Release Date, which coincides with what one would expect around a product launch.
 The 'happiness' line also shows a peak around this date, suggesting positive reception.
 In contrast, 'anger' shows relatively lower levels throughout, with some small peaks that do not coincide with the release date.
 'Curiosity' exhibits peaks both before and after the release date, suggesting that interest spikes occurred at multiple points, possibly due to announcements or other related news events.
 Overall, the graph suggests that anticipation and happiness were the dominant emotions expressed in relation to the iPhone 15 Pro Max around its release, with anticipation being the strongest emotion on average.
 Curiosity had a moderate presence throughout, with peaks at various points, while anger was the least expressed emotion according to this analysis.

 <p align="center">
   <img src="assets/iphone-15-pro-max_twitter_fetch - keys.png" alt="Alt text for image1" width="900"/>